rlannon/SINx86/docs/Typecasting.md

     let x = x & y;  // generates compiler warning about differing data widths

     alloc unsigned int z: x & y as unsigned int;    // no warning generated here

+If there is a sign change between the two types, the data is not reinterpreted; it is copied bit-for-bit between each type.
+If this behavior is not desired, the `as` keyword should not be used.
+Since SIN types are fixed-width (like Rust, unlike C), the new representation is predictable.
+If the type is being moved to a larger one, it is always zero-extended.